 We live on an evolving mountain homestead in Haywood County NC.
-Our farm, Two Trees Farm, is nestled in a high mountain valley, unique to the Appalachian mountains.
+Two Trees Farm, is nestled in a high elevation valley in the Appalachian mountains.
 An amazing and challenging place to work towards living off the land.
-We work everyday to become more self sufficient .
 Our connection to nature inspires us to live lightly on the Earth and help others to do so as well.

 Dustin Cornelison worked for 7 years in the printing industry, experiencing a toxic work environment and disposable culture.
 Dissatisfied, a move to Western North Carolina changed the focus of his life.
 He worked for 2 years as the groundsman and caretaker at an environmental education center and then worked remodeling homes for 5 years.
 He then pursued an Associates Degree in Welding Technology and a certificate in Sustainable Building with a focus in appropriate technologies at Haywood Community College.
 Dustin started Sustainabillies in 2011 when he was awarded the Sequoya Foundation Business Grant.
 He now manages Two Trees Farm and Sustainabillies full time.

-Our adventure on the property; setting up gardens, orchards, installing greenhouses, preparing pastures, and building a blacksmith shop has been a labor of love and sweat.
+Our adventure on the property has involved setting up gardens, orchards, installing greenhouses, preparing pastures, and building a blacksmith shop.
+It has been a labor of love.
 Our love for the land has allowed us to fulfill our goal to grow most of the fruits and vegetables we need from small, intensively managed, organic gardens and permaculture installations.
-We recently installed solar and now generate more electricity than we use- putting green energy into the grid.
+We are solar powered, and most of the months of the year we generate more electricity than we use- putting green energy into the grid.

-Many of our friends and visitors have asked us how we do thing, causing us to realized that the skills and knowledge we have is in high demand.
+After realizing the skills and knowledge we have is in high demand we decided to share our life with others.
 Modern homesteading is different than homesteading 200 years ago.
-Often one person must work a full time job to pay bills for a mortgage and health care.
 We excel at utilizing the natural processes in the environment instead of dreaming of a property which is “perfect” and does not exist.
-You an create a sustainable home and gardens even if you do not inherit "farm-able land".
+You can create a sustainable home and gardens even if you do not inherit "farmable land."
 We want to share how easy it is to live responsibly and more sustainably with the right knowledge and tools without giving up quality of life.

 Sustainabillies offers critical supplies, as well as classes and workshops to teach some of the skills essential to this type of lifestyle.